Hands-on, skilled careers offer good pay plus a great future

 Moreover, manufacturing job growth independent of retirements in northeast Indiana is expected to outpace growth in other Midwestern regions, including Dayton and Toledo, OH; Kalamazoo and Grand Rapids, MI; and South Bend, IN.

 Similar growth and retirement challenges are expected in the skilled trades.

-So, here's the bottom line: Between expected job growth and replacing retiring workers, projections indicate the manufacturing and construction industries in northeast Indiana will need to hire at up to 31,894 more workers in the next decade, according to an analysis done by the Indiana Department of Workforce Development.
+So, here's the bottom line: Between expected job growth and replacing retiring workers, projections indicate the manufacturing and construction industries in northeast Indiana will need to hire up to 29,030 more workers in the next decade, according to an analysis done by the Indiana Department of Workforce Development.

 Manufacturing careers you may want to consider:

 Automation/Robotics: Technicians in this field fulfill a variety of roles, including designing, programming, installing, maintaining and troubleshooting robots and other automated manufacturing technologies.
 The demand for industrial robots has been increasing significantly, especially in the automotive manufacturing industry.

 Welding: Welders join metals or thermoplastics using heat or pressure or both.

 There are many different kinds of welding and increasingly professionals are using amazing machinery and revolutionary technology, including electron beams and lasers.
 Welding requires a high degree of skill and knowledge of advanced technology.

 Industrial Maintenance: These skills are in high demand, so there’s no problem finding a job just about anywhere in the country.
 Industrial maintenance technicians install, repair and maintain machinery for manufacturers.
 They often need to know about welding, hydraulics, electricity and mechanical fundamentals.